JMcG952/Case-Study/ocean.md

 ### **1991 World Wide Web (WWW) -**

 The W.W.W. was invented by Tim Berners-Lee at CERN in 1989 and made public in 1991.*(Hughes, 1994)* He wanted to create a platform where scientists from universities and institutes all over the world could share information, so he developed the first website and web server.
 This was all carried out on a NeXT computer where he created the core foundations to build the web such as HTML (Hyper Text Markup Language), HTTP (Hypertext Transfer Protocol) and URI/URL (Uniform Resource Identifier/Locator). *(web30.web.cern.ch, n.d.)* *(Computer history museum, 2010)*.
 Eventually, it became a global platform for many forms of communication for people around the world.
+(Emails, Social media, etc)

 ### **1997 Six Degrees -**